 - Cancer or its treatment has caused changes in my physical appearance and it concerns me.

 - I have difficulty coping with the stress I have experienced.

 Did you know that free private counselling is available for anyone thanks to the Ministry of Health?
 If you would like to take advantage of their services contact 949-8789.
-They are located on the 3rd Floor Block B, West Wind Building, George Town.
+They are located on the 2nd Fl Apollo House West (87 Mary St), George Town.
 Hours are 8:30am to 5:00pm, Monday to Friday.
 10-12 free sessions are available.

 Counselling Utilizing Insurance